 Air purifiers aren’t a gimmick, but some are gimmicky.
 From creative math to bells and whistles like air quality monitors that sure look nice but do little to clean the air, there’s a host of things that are just meant to capture your attention rather than the actual air pollution.

-Some air purifier brands want to boost their numbers for important measurements like Clean Air Delivery Rate (CADR) and square footage a single device is capable of cleaning.
-The CADR scale can reach up to 450, if you see anything higher that’s a sign creative math is being used to boost numbers.
+Some air purifier brands want to boost their numbers for important measurements, but you can always trust the independently sourced Clean Air Delivery Rate (CADR).
+CADR measures both air flow and filter efficiency to accurately tell you the square footage a single device is capable of cleaning.

 Air purifiers have one job: to clean the indoor air of pollutants.
-Air purifiers clean your indoor air with a strong motor and a trusted real HEPA filter.
+Air purifiers clean your indoor air with a strong motor and a trusted high efficiency air filter.
 Everything an air purifier has beyond a motor and a filter is an add-on that raises the price and isn’t necessarily…necessary.